Global growth worries take shine off ABB's order surge

 In recent months, ABB has registered a pick-up in large orders -- contracts worth over $15 million -- suggesting its strategy of hunting out profitable growth is bearing fruit.

-The Zurich-based firm said third-quarter orders jumped 24 percent to $11.2 billion, beating the average forecast of $10.1 billion (6.29 billion pounds) in a Reuters poll of analysts.
+The Zurich-based firm said third-quarter orders jumped 24 percent to $11.2 billion, beating the average forecast of $10.1 billion in a Reuters poll of analysts.

 Orders were boosted by larger contracts -- including an $800 million order for a subsea power link in Scotland -- while the company noted positive demand from customers in oil, gas and general industry.
 Service orders rose 10 percent.